epiphone/gke-terraform-example/README.md

 2. For each Google Cloud project,
   - set up a Cloud Storage bucket for [remote Terraform state](https://www.terraform.io/docs/backends/types/gcs.html)
   - set up a service IAM account to be used by Terraform.
 Attach the `Editor` role to the created user
-  - run `terraform init` to initialize Terraform providers
+  - run `cd terraform/<ENV> && terraform init` to initialize Terraform providers

 ## Manual deployment